BastiKopo/TVTelegramBingX/README.md

 - `/status` – Confirms that the bot is online.
 - `/help` – Lists available commands.
-- `/report` – Placeholder for future trade reports.
+- `/report` – Shows an overview of your BingX balance and open positions.
-- `/margin` – Placeholder for margin information.
+- `/margin` – Retrieves the latest margin breakdown from BingX.
-- `/leverage` – Placeholder for leverage settings.
+- `/leverage` – Displays leverage details for currently open positions.

-Financial data responses currently return placeholder messages until the BingX integration is implemented.
+Financial commands require valid BingX API credentials.
+If credentials are missing, the bot replies with a helpful reminder.